DylanCkawalec/DI/ERC8004-spec.md

 **2\.
 Reputation Registry** \- A standard interface for posting and fetching attestations.
 Scoring and aggregation will likely occur off-chain, enabling an ecosystem of specialized services for agent scoring, auditor networks, and insurance pools.

 **3\.
-Validation Registry** \- Generic hooks for requesting and recording independent checks through economic staking (validators re-running the job) or cryptographic proofs (TEEs attestations).
+Validation Registry** \- Generic hooks for requesting and recording independent checks through economic staking (validators re-running the job) or cryptographic proofs (TEE attestations).
 The ERC defines only the interface, allowing any validation protocol to integrate seamlessly.
+For TEE validation, the registry works with a **TEEVerifier contract** that cryptographically validates attestation quotes on-chain, providing trustless verification without economic assumptions.

 Payment layers —such as x402— are orthogonal to this protocol and not covered here.
 However, payment proofs can enrich feedback attestations.